RohitSurwase/Android-Architectures-Kotlin/README.md

 These are the simple examples showing the implementation of few popular architecture patterns using Kotlin.

+#### Note: This repository is has multiple individual apps.
+So, you need to open each app separately in Android Studio.
+If you try to open the whole repository in Android Studio it will not compile.
+Please open each example separately in Android Studio.

 #### Examples:

 ### Model-View-Presenter (MVP) in Kotlin